oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 - Client authentication: **Client secret sent as post**
 - Client ID: **auth0-client-id**
 - Client Secret: **auth0-client-secret**
+- Client assertion signature algorithm: **Algorithm not specified** (not required for the selected client authentication method)

+**Note**: Auth0's Enterprise plan supports Private Key JWT as a client authentication method.

 Click on **Add** to continue the configuration.
 Below the Client Secret field, click on **Advanced**.
 In the _Scopes_ field, set `openid profile email offline_access` and click on **Save**.